Monday Musings: Jaguars should have signed Kaepernick; Patriots will be fine

 That's what you call driving a franchise into the ground.
 If Bortles doesn't miraculously get the lack of confidence out of his head and improve his decision making, the Jaguars will have missed on three top-10 picks at quarterback in the past 12 years.

 They took Bortles third overall in 2014, and he has a 14-44 record as a starter and has been a pick-six machine.
-The Jaguars also took Byron Leftwich seventh overall in 2003, and he went 24-20 in his first four seasons, but was released before his fifth season, leaving with a completion percentage of 58.7.
+The Jaguars took Byron Leftwich seventh overall in 2003, and he went 24-20 in his first four seasons, but was released before his fifth season, leaving with a completion percentage of 58.7.

 In between those two, the Jaguars drafted Blaine Gabbert 10th overall in 2011.
 He was 5-22 in his three seasons with the team before being released.
 He's now a backup in Arizona, where Leftwich is the quarterbacks coach.

 How damning is it having three blown quarterback picks in the top 10?
-The Jaguars would be he only team since the AFL-NFL merger in 1970 to blow three picks on passers in the top-10 in a 12-year span if Bortles doesn't turn it around.
+The Jaguars would be the only team since the AFL-NFL merger in 1970 to blow three picks on passers in the top-10 in a 12-year span if Bortles doesn't turn it around.

-The Tennessee Titans used three top-10 picks on quarterbacks from 2006 to 2015, taking Vince Young first in 2006, Jake Locker eighth in 2011 and Marcus Mariota second in 2015.
+The Tennessee Titans used three top-10 picks on quarterbacks from 2006 to 2015, taking Vince Young third in 2006, Jake Locker eighth in 2011 and Marcus Mariota second in 2015.
 The first two flopped, but Mariota looks like he will be their long-term starter and a good one, which would keep them from blowing three in a 10-year span.

 The Cincinnati Bengals used three top-10 picks on quarterbacks from 1992 to 2003.
 They took David Klinger sixth in 1992, Akili Smith third in 1999 and Carson Palmer first in 2003.
 Palmer played there seven seasons before forcing a trade to Oakland.